What is mental health?

 - Family history of mental health problems

-Mental health problems are common, but help is available.
-People with mental health problems can get better and many recover completely.
+Mental health challenges are common, but help is available.
+People with mental health challenges can get better and many recover completely.
+This page can be used to support you or your loved ones learn more about specific mental health problems and where to find help.

-Not sure if you or someone you know is living with mental health problems?
-Experiencing one or more of the following feelings or behaviors can be an early warning sign of a problem:
+Experiencing one or more of the following feelings or behaviors can be an early warning sign of a mental health challenge:

 - Eating or sleeping too much or too little